The World is a Casserole of Color

 I know that life isn’t a World’s Fair of delights, but I think it should be and I hope it will be. – Walt Disney

 Contrary to popular belief, Walt Disney’s body is not cryogenically frozen.
 That’s just a bourbon legend.
 He was cremated and his ashes were taken to Burbank to be broadcast by NBC through its affiliates.

-I have an early memory of getting up the courage to approach a man at church who was well-known for animating early McDonald’s commercials and Gerald McBoing-boing cartoons.
+I have an early memory of getting up the courage to approach a man at our church who was well-known for animating early McDonald’s commercials and Gerald McBoing-Boing (I think it was) cartoons.
 I told him that I wanted to someday work as a cartoonist for Walt Disney.
 “No, you don’t,” was his curt reply.

 Eight-balls are no rarer than 5’s, 14’s, or any other balls, I always say.
 But if I’ve learned anything from Walt Disney over the years, it’s being a troubled genius is well worth the trouble.